kimlimjustin/xplorer/README.md

 -   Easy to use
 -   Cross-platform
 -   [File Preview](https://xplorer.vercel.app/docs/guides/operation/#preview-file), even for videos!
+-   Customizable
+-   Supports multiple tab
 -   Most importantly, Free and Open Source Software(FOSS), which means you can change components inside if you see fit

 Xplorer is currently under heavy development.
 You can give your suggestions and feedbacks in our [Discussions](https://github.com/kimlimjustin/xplorer/discussions/) page.
-If you feel comfortable in writing code using Typescript, we highly encourage you to [contribute to this project](https://xplorer.vercel.app/community/Contributing/).
+If you feel comfortable in writing code using Typescript and Rust, we highly encourage you to [contribute to this project](https://xplorer.vercel.app/community/Contributing/).

 ---